bradleeharr/LEDMatrix/README.md

 # ESP32-64x64-LED-Matrix-Image-Display

 <img src="https://github.com/bradleeharr/Image-Display-LED-Matrix/blob/main/20231121_182558%20(1).gif?raw=true"/>
-This repository contains the code for displaying images on a 64x64 LED matrix using an ESP32.
+Displaying images on a 64x64 LED matrix using an ESP32.
 The images are displayed using the HUB75E pinout and the FastLED library.

 ## Features